The adoption of ePlan will simplify access to land information for surveyors, government entities (including referral authorities) and the community.

 Surveyors will receive ongoing support and education through each phase of the implementation.

-SPEAR user guides are available online.
-Surveyors requiring support or training in the use of ePlan are encouraged to contact the SPEAR Service Desk.
+ePlan training material is available on the SPEAR website.
+Surveyors requiring support or training in the use of ePlan are encouraged to contact the SPEAR Service Desk

 Further information